 In the original Mech Assault, the main character was a Featureless Protagonist.
 As new gameplay elements of the sequel required an onscreen avatar for the main, they were revised into an explicitly male Heroic Mime — to the disappointment of anyone who had previously imagined him as female.

 The MechWarrior series has done this for the second game and it's expansions and the third one as well, which they commonly referred to you as "commander" or "lance leader".
 It stopped around the expansion to the third game when the player character was given a voice, name and gender for each subsequent game since.

 Chrome Hounds uses this; it's fairly easy since it's a mech game.

 Armored Core does this as well, referring to the player only as "Raven" or "LYNX".

 Perhaps as a nod to this, though slightly characterized, the player character in The 7th Guest is referred to in the manual as "Ego", Latin for "I", and starts the game with absolutely no idea how he got there or who he is.

 Similarly, the player character in the Ravenhearst arc of Mystery Case Files is also only called "Detective" or "Master Detective."
-There's a slight subversion in these games, however; at the end of Madame Fate, the character's voice is heard speaking on the telephone, revealing that the Master Detective is in fact a woman.
+But at the end of Madame Fate, the character's voice is heard speaking on the telephone, revealing that the Master Detective is in fact a woman.